 - Experience 3-4 laboratory rotations prior to choosing a research mentor

 - Participate in a colloquium course designed to teach graduate school survival skills

-- Receive up to $1,500 in travel funds to attend a national scientific conference
+- Travel funds are available to attend a national scientific conference

 The NIH/IMSD Scholars' subsequent years will be funded by their department in the form of research and/or teaching assistantships or a training fellowship at comparable levels depending on the program.